TheDaChicken/YoutubeLiveChannelRecorder/README.md

   This is a server program.
 You will need to use the client in order to control this program.

-  ALSO BOTH SERVER AND CLIENT DOESN'T WORK ON PYTHON VERSION 2.
+  ALSO BOTH SERVER AND CLIENT WON'T WORK ON PYTHON VERSION 2.

   THIS PROGRAM IS TESTED AND WORKS BEST ON PYTHON VERSION 3.7.2.

 ## SETUP SERVER